deso-protocol/deso-workspace/libs/identity/README.md

 // generate a jwt for making authenticated requests identity.jwt();

+// sign and submit a transaction with auto retry if the user's derived key has not
+// been authorized yet.
+NOTE: this will throw if the user has not been granted the
+// proper permissions yet.
-// sign and submit a transaction const buildTx = () => axios.post('https://node.deso.org/api/v0/submit-post');
+const buildTx = () => axios.post('https://node.deso.org/api/v0/submit-post');
 identity.signAndSubmit(buildTx);

+// for more advanced use cases, you might want to handle signing, submitting, and retrying yourself.
+Here's an example of handling each step of the process yourself.
+NOTE: you will have to handle any errors manually with this approach. const postTransaction = axios.post('https://node.deso.org/api/v0/submit-post');
+const signedTx = await identity.signTx(postTransaction.TransactionHex);
+const submittedTx = await identity.submitTx(signedTx);

-// check if your app can post on behalf of a user
+// Checking for permissions is straightforward.
+Here we check if our app can post on behalf of a user
 // read more about the transaction count limit map here https://docs.deso.org/for-developers/backend/blockchain-data/basics/data-types#transactionspendinglimitresponse identity.hasPermissions({
   TransactionCountLimitMap: {